maulafaza/Coding-Standards/wp/translation-guide/README.md

 <sup>Status: **optional**</sup>

 It's BETTER to use *translation* feature than manually translating every words into specific language.
-We just setup once, then the project manager will be able to translate texts without worrying about editing the same *php* file.
+We setup once, then the project manager will be able to translate words without worrying about editing the same *php* file.

 Some rerefences:
 - [Getting translated string](https://developer.wordpress.org/reference/functions/__/)